charan0318/flow-evm-agentkit/README.md

 ## 📖 What is Flow EVM AgentKit?

 The Flow EVM AgentKit is a comprehensive TypeScript SDK designed for building intelligent, autonomous agents on the Flow EVM blockchain.
-Think of it as your AI-powered Swiss Army knife for Flow blockchain development.

 ### What is Flow EVM?